Summary

 }

-For this input datatype, you would give the unique identifier of the event forwarder to delete.
+For the input, you would give the unique identifier of the event forwarder to delete.
 This is described in the table below:

 ParameterTypeRequiredDefaultStabilityDescription